btcooper22/Ultron/README.md

+# Ultron - Randomised Marvel Cinematic Universe Drinking Games

+The name really says it all.
+This app allows you to generate, within specified parameters, drinking games for any MCU films (well, at least, those available on Disney Plus)

 # Usage

 Clone this repository into the location of your choice, then run the Shiny app `Ultron/app.R`.
 Select your randomisation parameters and hit the button!